cynesthete/myscheduler/README.md

 ![Screenshot of application](assets/myscheduler_ss.png)

-[Javascript Fundamentals Quiz](https://cynesthete.github.io/myscheduler/) is hosted on GitHub pages.
+[My Scheduler](https://cynesthete.github.io/myscheduler/) is hosted on GitHub pages.

 This application was authored by [Tony Rivas](https://cynesthete.github.io).